mistupv/SWIPrologZ3/README.md

 # SWIPrologZ3

-### A simple Prolog API for the Z3 constraint solver
+### A simple SWI Prolog API for Microsoft's SMT solver Z3

-First, you should install SWI Prolog and the Z3 SMT constraint solver.
+First, you should install SWI Prolog and the SMT solver Z3.

-Once you clone the repository, you can compile the C source file using:
+Once you download the files, you can compile the C source file using the SWI Prolog utility program ````swipl-ld```` as follows:

 ````$ swipl-ld -c swiplz3.c````

 ````$ swipl-ld -shared -o swiplz3 swiplz3.o -lz3````

-In order to use the Z3 functions, your Prolog code should load the file ```swiplz3.pl```.
+Now, in order to use the Z3 functions, your Prolog code should load the file ```swiplz3.pl```.
 For this purpose, you can add

 ````:- use_module(swiplz3).````